+But Sabbath rest is even more than that.
+Sabbath rest is something we can experience every day of our lives.
+In fact, we should be laboring to enter that rest in every area of our lives.
 The Old Testament Jews had to "keep the Sabbath" at prescribed times.
 They had to "enter into it."
-Likewise, we must learn to keep the spiritual Sabbath and enter into it.
+Likewise, we must learn to keep the spiritual Sabbath and enter it.
 Knowing the principle means nothing if you do not learn to apply it to your life.

 Are you having difficulties?
 It might be financial problems or family problems.
-Maybe it is some situation you seem to be trapped in.
-Or possibly some sin or habit that you don't seem to have the power to break free from.
-Perhaps God has placed some call or vision on in your life and you cannot figure out how it will ever happen.
+Maybe you are trapped in some situation.
+Or possibly some sin or habit that you do not seem to have the power to break free from.
+Perhaps God has placed some call or vision on your life, and you cannot figure out how it will ever happen.